Azure/AKS-Landing-Zone-Accelerator/README.md

 A flexible templating approach using Bicep that enables multiple scenarios using a Web based tool.
 It provides tangible artifacts to **quickly** enable AKS deployments through CLI or in your CI/CD pipeline.

-Driving the configuration experience is a [wizard](https://azure.github.io/Aks-Construction/?default=es) to guide your decision making, it provides presets for the main Enterprise-Scale deployment modes (Sandbox, Corp & Online).
+Driving the configuration experience is a [wizard](https://azure.github.io/Aks-Construction/?default=es) to guide your decision making, it provides presets for the main Azure Landing Zone deployment modes (Sandbox, Corp & Online).
 The output of this wizard experience are the parameters and CLI commands to immediately deploy using our maintained Bicep template to deploy your customized AKS environment in one step.
 [Pipeline examples](https://github.com/Azure/Aks-Construction#devops---github-actions) are provided that show best practices for your AKS Infrastructure as Code deployments.

 Use this repo if you would like to use a guided experience to rapidly create your environment with a maintained Bicep template based on the architecture of the AKS Secure Baseline.